-1.4.
-Overview of the Investigative Process
+1.3.
+Overview of the Investigation Process

-The investigative process begins with the receipt of a report alleging prohibited conduct.
-The CDO/Title IX Coordinator is responsible to assess whether a formal investigation will be conducted under this policy.
-One Process reports are subject to a review by an In Take panel, if necessary, to determine what the University can do to resolve a complaint including a determination of Interim measures or supportive services needed and an option for mediation or other alternative methods for resolving the dispute resolution (ADR).
-When the complainant is anonymous, witnessed by a reporting party not directly involved in the conduct alleged in the complaint or by a complainant that does not want an investigation or who does not wish to cooperate with an investigation, a notice of a One Process Concern (NOC) is issued to the respondent to notify them of the concern.
-Alternatively, a Notice of Investigation (NOI) is issued when a full investigation is warranted.
-In cases where a full investigation occurs, Deputy Coordinators manage the case and investigators complete the investigative report, the CDO/Title IX Coordinator issues letters of findings to relevant parties.
-The CDO/Title IX Coordinator will issue Letters of Findings after the Hearing Panel completes its deliberations.
-Once a finding is issued, the complainant may request an appeal.
-A Review of a Request for Appeal is completed by the CDO/Title IX Coordinator.
-If approved, the One Process/Title IX Coordinator convenes a Review Board.
-If either party does not agree with the findings of the Review Board, an appeal, if approved by the CDO/Title IX Coordinator will result in Further Review by the President or her designee.
-In any full investigation, the allegations in the complaint and a written notice of the complainant's and respondent's rights in the investigation and resolution process are provided to each party (see Appendix B. for a statement of rights).
+There are stages to the process: Receipt of Incident Reports, Intake, and determination of Interim measures, including an option for mediation or other options for alternative dispute resolution (ADR) of the complainant.
+When appropriate, a notice of a One Process Concern is issued in lieu of a full investigation or alternatively, a Notice of Investigation is issued when a full investigation is warranted.
+(Stage 1), In cases where a full investigation occurs, Deputy Coordinators manage the case and investigators complete the investigative report, the One Process /Title IX Coordinator issues letters of findings to relevant parties (Stage 2).
+Once findings have been issued, the complainant may request an appeal.
+A Review of a request for appeal is completed by the One Process/Title IX Coordinator.
+If approved, the One Process/Title IX Coordinator convenes a Review Board (Stage 3).
+Following the decision of the Review Board, an appeal may result in approval of the Right to Further Review (Stage 4).
+In any full investigation, the complainant's and respondent's rights in the investigation and resolution process are provided to each party in writing (see Appendix A for a statement of rights).

-In general, investigations, initial resolutions and findings of any alleged violation of University antidiscrimination and/or Gender-based and Sexual Misconduct policies will be completed as soon as possible.
+In general, the investigation and initial resolution of any alleged violation of University Bias-Motivated Offensive Conduct Policy (Stages 1 and 2) will be completed as soon as possible after a Notice of Investigation is issued.